kattaylor511/gks-ashg-2024-unconference/README.md

 Welcome to the repository for GA4GH Genomic Knowledge Standards (GKS) Hackathon.

 We will be hosting a hackathon as an ancillary event at [ASHG](https://www.ashg.org/meetings/2024meeting/) on Monday, November 4th, 2024 from 8 AM - 4 PM.
-This repository will contain project proposals from registered hackathon participants.
+The location is at the Hyatt Regency Denver at Colorado Convention Center in room Mineral A. This repository will contain project proposals from registered hackathon participants.
 More details will be made available on this page closer to the event dates.

 ## Getting involved